getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 ## Frame Attributes

-Each frame must at least one of the following attributes:
+Each frame must have at least one of the following attributes:

 `filename`:

-: The relative filepath to the call.
+: The relative file path to the call.

 `function`: